dmbarbour/glas/docs/GlasApps.md

 Replication will concurrently compute forks.
 Logically, a fork actually returns a non-deterministic value, but replication and repetition are equivalent for transactions.
 Without replication, we could rotate through forks, but this increases latency.

-*Note:* There are many potential optimizations beyond the required two, e.g. fast roll-forward for irrelevant change, fusion of cooperative transaction loops, and constant propagation.
+*Note:* There are many potential optimizations beyond the required two, e.g. fast roll-forward for irrelevant change, fusion of cooperative transaction loops, compile-time forks, and constant propagation.

-## Transaction API
+## Application Behavior

 Glas programs can model transactions via request-response channel.
 Requests:

 * **commit:Status | abort:Reason** - Accept or reject state.
 Response is `ok`.
 No further requests accepted by transaction.
-* **try:(scope?Scope)** - Begin hierarchical transaction.
-Optionally scoped.
+* **try** - Begin hierarchical transaction.
 Response is `ok`.
 Transaction terminates with matching commit or abort.
-* **fork:\[List,Of,Values\]** - Replicate current transaction.
-Response to each replica is different value from list.
+* **fork:Keys** - Replicate current transaction.
+Response to each replica is different key from dictionary.
+The fork-path, a list of keys, provides a stable name for debugging.
-* **note:Note** - Runtime-layer annotations.
-Intended for performance hints, debug logs, etc..
-Response is `ok`.
+* **note:Annotation** - Response is `ok`.
+Intended for optimization and scheduling hints, debug traces, breakpoints, assertions, etc. - requests a host may ignore without breaking behavior.
 * **apply:(obj:Reference, method:Method)** - Query or update environment.
+References and methods are values meaningful to the environment.
 Response is provided by environment.

-Scopes, references, and methods are values meaningful to the environment model.
-Notes should be meaningful to the runtime system (but may be ignored).
-The top-level commit/abort status will likely be visible in a task manager.

-Runtime type errors should cause a transaction to abort without response.
-Ideally, static analysis of an application should validate use of this API and determine environment type.
+Runtime type errors will normally cause a transaction to abort without response.
+Ideally, static analysis of an application should validate use of the API and determine environment type.

+In addition to the request-response channel for transactions, the programs receive a parameter via input port `env`.
+For a top-level OS application, this parameter will have form `(cmd:[List, Of, Command, Line, Args], var:(PATH:String, ...))`.

-## Environment Model
+## Application State

-The environment model for Glas applications is a Glas value, modeling a hierarchically structured memory.
-An application consists of an initial or current environment and a program that implements the transaction API.

-By convention, the top-level environment value is a dictionary.
-The public interface is `io`.
-Everything else is private to the application.
-Occasionally, between application transactions, the external system should read and write `io` according to a standard API (see *External Effects*).

-An object reference or scope is a path.
+All Glas applications have state, modeled by a Glas value.
+An application definition has two main parts: a program that computes a transaction, and the initial or current state.
+Application state is private except where explicitly shared (see *External Effects*).

+State is referenced as `st:Path`.
 The path is a list of symbols and numbers such as `[foo, 42, baz]`.
 A symbol indexes a dictionary, while a number indexes a list.
 The empty path `[]` references the root value.
 A program is free to compute paths.

-A scoped hierarchical transaction logically prepends every `apply` with given path.
-Programmers could do this manually, but moving to the environment layer supports potential optimizations.

-Methods are pure functions that query or modify the referenced value.
-Use of get/set is logically sufficient.
-Other methods improve precision of conflict and change detection.
+State methods are pure functions that query or updates the referenced value.
+The get and set methods are logically sufficient.
+Other methods are provided to improve precise detection of conflict and change.

-### Generic Methods
+### Generic State Methods

-These methods apply for all data types.
+These methods apply for all application state references.

 * **get** - Query.
 Response is whole value.
 * **set:Value** - Update.
 Assigns value.
 Response is `ok`.
+* **eq:Value** - Query.
+Compare values for equality.
+Response is Boolean.
 * **type** - Query.
 Response is `dict | list | number | invalid`.
 The `invalid` response is for invalid references.
+* **valid** - Query.
+Response is Boolean.

 ### Dictionary Methods

-Dictionaries are mostly used as namespaces, but that's covered by pathing.
+Dictionaries are mostly used as namespaces, via pathing.
 Dictionaries support a few methods that would make them a passable basis for publish-subscribe or tuple space patterns.

 * **d:keys:(in?Keys, ex?Keys)** - Query.
 Repond with Keys.
-Optional parameters for precision:
+Optional parameters:
  * *in* - restrict response by intersection (whitelist)
  * *ex* - restrict response by difference (blacklist)
 * **d:insert:Dict** - Update.
 Insert or update keys in dictionary.
 Response is `ok`